On Landau-Type Theorems for Poly-Analytic Functions: Introduction and Preliminaries

 where $F_z=\partial F / \partial z$ and $F_{\bar{z}}=\partial F / \partial \bar{z}$.
 A mapping $g: \Omega \rightarrow \IC$ is said to be $L_1$-Lipschitz $\left(L_1>0\right)$ if

 and it is said to be $l_1$-co-Lipschitz $\left(l_1>0\right)$ if

 A mapping $\omega$ is bi-Lipschitz if it is Lipschitz and co-Lipschitz.

 The theory of poly-analytic functions is an interesting topic in complex analysis.
 It extends the concept of holomorphic functions to nullsolutions of higher-order powers of the Cauchy-Riemann operator.
-These functions were first introduced in 1908 by Kolossoff \cite{Kolossoff-1908} to study elasticity problems.
+These functions were first introduced in 1908 by Kolossov \cite{Kolossov-1908} to study elasticity problems.
 For a complete introduction to poly-analytic functions and their basic properties we refer to \cite{Balk-1991,Balk-1997}.
 The class of poly-analytic functions have been studied by various authors from different perspectives; see \cite{Abreu-2010,Agranovsky-2011,Ahern-Bruna-1988,Vasilevski-1999} and the references therein.
-Recently, the Landau-type theorem for some subclasses of poly-analytic functions has been studied by Abdulhadi and Hajj \cite{Abdulhadi-Hajj-2022} and Liu and Ponnusamy \cite{Liu-Ponnusamy-2024}.
+Recently, the Landau-type theorem for some subclasses of poly-analytic functions has been studied by Abdulhadi and Hajj \cite{Abdulhadi-Hajj-2022} and Liu and Ponnusamy \cite{Liu-Ponnusamy-2024}. \\[2mm] The study of polyanalytic functions has seen substantial progress over recent years, with foundational and applied insights emerging in various works.
+In 2016, Daghighi and Krantz \cite{Daghighi-Krantz-2016} explored the local maximum modulus property for polyanalytic functions, extending the classical principle from analytic to polyanalytic settings and shedding light on the geometric and functional behaviour of these functions.
+Building on this, in 2023 Allu and Halder \cite{Allu-Halder-2023} explored the Bohr operator on operator-valued polyanalytic functions in simply connected domains, providing operator-theoretic insights.
+Most recently, Vasilevski \cite{Vasilevski-2023} examined their properties in several complex variables, extending classical analysis.